-However, in terms of prioritisation, it is generally better to fix existing inefficiencies before you focus on novel capabilities.
-After all, it is going will lose momentum, while stakeholders may lose interest if concrete results are too slow to materialise.
+However, in terms of prioritisation, it is generally better to fix existing inefficiencies before focussing on novel capabilities.
+After all, it is going to be very difficult for employees to gain familiarity with new technologies if they are still subject to routine transactional tasks.